 - Libguides (choosing 1-3 libguides in your area of expertise that you think are the very best)

 - Any other content shared on listservs, blogs, Twitter, Facebook, etc.

 If you find excellent but toll access content that you’d like to feature on The Idealis, you can either:

 - Email the author using this form letter to request that they allow you to post an open access version on the E-LIS repository on their behalf; or

-- Forward the relevant information to founding editor Lily Troia, who is happy to contact the author on your behalf
+- Forward the relevant information to the founding editors, who are happy to contact the author on your behalf

 To be sure that the toll access content has not already been self-archived, search Google Scholar (currently the most comprehensive search engine that indexes green OA content).

 Here’s an easy, illustrated guide to installing and using the PressForward “Nominate This” bookmarklet.
 This will allow you to draft posts for The Idealis with a single click.